 President, Kinnect Board of Directors

 Grant Keating joined the Kinnect Board of Directors in 2019, but his involvement with Kinnect goes back more than fifteen years.
 His sister-in-law, who knows Kinnect co-founder Mike Kenney, suggested that they play in the golf outing.
 Grant and his brother Brian agreed.
-Neither knew a thing about Kinnect or its mission but they never miss a chance to golf and assumed it was a worthwhile cause.
+Grant is an attorney by profession.
+Neither he nor his brother knew a thing about Kinnect or its mission but they never miss a chance to golf and assumed it was a worthwhile cause.
 After the outing, Grant and Brian volunteered to join Kinnect’s golf committee.
 They have been on the golf committee ever since.

 Kinnect began with only two employees, Mike and co-founder and current Executive Director Shannon Deinhart.